ganqqwerty/123-Essential-JavaScript-Interview-Questions/README.md

 ```
 <details><summary><b>Answer</b></summary>

 The code above will output `0` as output. `delete` operator is used to delete a property from an object.
-Here `x` is not an object it's **local variable**. `delete` operator doesn't affect local variables.
+Here `x` is not an object, it's a **local variable**. `delete` operator doesn't affect local variables.

 </details>